 One of the strengths of the Yamaha's arranger keyboards (PSR, Tyros, and CVP) is the ability of the STYLE CREATOR in DIGITAL RECORDING to modify individual style tracks in a style.
-In the lesson on the Mixing Console under Adjusting Styles, we showed how to modify the volume of an instrument in a track and how to change the instrument itself.
+The lesson on the Mixing Console under Adjusting Styles, shows how to modify the volume of an instrument in a track and how to change the instrument itself.
 But these changes do not change the underlying music that is being played in that track.
 What about changing the track itself?
 Suppose you have a style and you don't like the BASS part.
-You would like to change the BASS part in that style to a BASS part you have in some other style.
-Well, you can do that with your keyboard and we'll show you how to change individual style parts in the next lesson.
+You want to change the BASS part in that style to a BASS part found in some other style.
+Well, you can do that with your keyboard and we show you how to change individual style parts in the next lesson.

-In this lesson, we will tackle a slightly different problem, one that might be a first step in some cases before taking the second step of changing individual tracks.
+In this lesson, we tackle a slightly different problem, one that might be a first step in some cases before taking the second step of changing individual tracks.
 Styles for earlier Yamaha PSR arranger keyboards, like the PSR-640, included only two variations (A and B).
-But the current PSR and Tyros keyboards can hold 4 variations of a style (A, B, C, and D).
-If you want to use a style from one of these earlier models, you may very well want to expand the style variations from two to four.
-In this lesson, we will see how you can use your PSR or Tyros itself to solve this problem.
+But the current PSR and Tyros keyboards support 4 variations of a style (A, B, C, and D).
+If you want to use a style from one of these earlier models, you may want to expand the style variations from two to four.
+In this lesson, we explain how you can use your PSR or Tyros itself to solve this problem.

 Overview of the Process

-Before we go over the steps, let me give you an overview of the process.
-You load a two-variation style, say one from the PSR-8000 or the PSR-620 or the PSR-1700 (which are similar to the 500 and 510 styles).
-You will find two-variation styles on this site in some of the style collections or on the PSR-8000 style page.
-When you load a two-variation style, you will notice, of course, that only the Main A and B buttons are lit; there is no style variation in C or D. You will go into the DIGITAL RECORDING, select the STYLE CREATOR, and then tab over to the ASSEMBLY tab.
-From there you will select section C (that is, the main "C" style variation) to work on and then tell the PSR to take all the tracks from section A and copy them to section C. Next, you will switch to the D section and instruct the PSR to copy all the tracks from the B section to the D section.
-Finally, you will save the style.
-This accomplished, your two style section (A B) will now have four sections (A B A B) where the new "C" section is a copy of A and the new "D" section is a copy of B. At this point, you can make further modifications to the new and/or old sections to provide more variety to the styles.
+Here's a brief overview of what you do to convert a 2-variation style to a 4-variation style.
+You load a two-variation style from, for example, the PSR-8000 (or the PSR-620 or PSR-1700).
+There are many two-variation styles on this site in some of the style collections or on the PSR-8000 style page.
+Note that in the 2-variation style, only the Main A and B buttons are lit; there is no style variation in C or D. Press the DIGITAL RECORDING button, select the STYLE CREATOR.
+Press the MAIN C button to select that section.
+Tab over to the ASSEMBLY page.
+From here you can copy all eight tracks from section A to section C. Next, you switch to the D section and copy all the tracks from the B section to the D section.
+Finally, you SAVE the modified style, probably using a new name.
+The original two style section (A B) now has four sections (A B C D) where the new "C" section is a copy of A and the new "D" section is a copy of B. At this point, you can make further modifications to the new and/or old sections to provide more variety to the styles.
 OK, that's the summary.
 Now, let's look at the details.

 1. Load the Style